i-on-project/repohouse/code/android/README.md

 The only environment variable used by the application is the url needed to make the http requests.

-The environment variable is named `NGROK_URI` and it is defined in tthe local properties file `local.properties`.
+The environment variable is named `NGROK_URI` and it is defined in the local properties file `local.properties`, that is located in the root of the project.
+The file must include the `sdk.dir` property, that is the path to the Android SDK.

 ## How to..